AkshitLakhera/Akshitlakhera/README.md

 <!-- Introduction -->
 <h1 align="center">Hi there 👋, I'm Akshit Lakhera</h1>
-<p align="center">I'm a software developer who is passionate about creating web applications and learning new technologies.
+<p align="center">I'm a full stack developer developer who is passionate about creating web applications and learning new technologies.
 I have experience in HTML, CSS, JavaScript, Tailwind ,Material Ui and various front-end frameworks such as React</p>

 <!-- Social media badges -->
 <p align="center">